sedelmeyer/cc-pyscript/README.rst

 Summary
 -------

 This Cookiecutter_ template allows for the creation of a fully tested Python scripting project.
-The benefits of using such a structure and implementing it with Cookiecutter is that it:
+The benefits of this Cookiecutter template include:

-* Takes the guesswork and low-value manual labor out of configuring a new scripting project,
-* Allows you to get started right away on your scripting work when starting a new project,
+* Scripts can be executed as standalone ``.py`` script files OR directly from the command-line entry-point as part of an installable Python application.

+* Finished scripts can be made as portable as you like, but can also benefit from added assurances of full unit-testing and test-matrix coverage using Tox_ and continuous integration services such as `GitHub Actions`_ (optional) or `Azure Pipelines`_ (optional, but not yet implemented).

+* If your project grows in complexity such that it needs to be reconfigured into a fully-featured Python library, minimal work is needed because the majority of the Python scaffolding needed to make that conversion is already implemented as part of the project.

-* Creates a sense of consistency across your projects, making it easier for yourself and others to interpret and extend your code.
+* Conventions and best practices implemented using this template are similar to those used by the similar ``cc-pydata`` and ``cc-pyapp`` Cookiecutter templates, and their use when bootstrapping a new project creates a sense of consistency, making it easier for yourself and others to interpret and extend your code for any new project.

 .. _design: